 New developments and strategic sites in particular, provide the opportunity to use green infrastructure planning to better integrate sites within the landscapes in which they are situated; to develop landscape settings that are locally distinctive and which recognise and celebrate local heritage.
-A green infrastructure Framework could help to provide the context and rationale for planning these new landscape settings.
+The Framework could help to provide the context and rationale for planning these new landscape settings.